RikasRM/Infora-tech/README.md

 # Infora Tech - Complete Website Clone

-This is a comprehensive clone of the App Dev Sri Lanka website (https://www.app-dev.lk/) created with HTML, CSS, and JavaScript, now rebranded as Infora Tech.
+This is a comprehensive clone of the Infora Tech website (https://inforatech.lk/) created with HTML, CSS, and JavaScript, now rebranded as Infora Tech.

 ## 🎉 COMPLETE PROJECT STRUCTURE